 Concussions in Youth Athletes - Hawaii

-The Governor signed HB2273/SD1 into law on July 3, 2012.
-This law requires the Hawaii department of education and the Hawaii High School Athletic Association to develop a concussion educational program, including education for students, parents, officials, faculty, coaches, and administrators about the signs and symptoms of a concussion, annual programs for coaches about the warning signs, education on the need mandatory removal of students from activities if demonstrating the signs, education on the need for a licensed health care professional to evaluate the student, and the monitoring of the student.
-Every public and private school that is a member of the HHSAA must develop the school’s concussion awareness program, and every program must require:
+On July 12, 2016, the Governor signed S.B.
+2557 (Act 262 of 2016) into law, effective retroactively to July 1, 2016, which amended existing law (HB 2273/SD1 (Act 197 of 2012) and expanded the concussion education program under Act 197 to youth athletic activity and also added additional program requirements.
+The amendment requires the Department of Kinesiology and Rehabilitation Science, Hawaii Department of Education and the Hawaii High School Athletic Association (“HHSAA”) to jointly develop a concussion educational program, including education for students, parents, officials, faculty, coaches, and administrators about the signs and symptoms of a concussion, annual programs for coaches about the warning signs, education on the need for mandatory removal of students from activities if demonstrating the signs and symptoms of a concussion, education on the need for a licensed health care professional to evaluate the student and the monitoring of the student.
+Every public and private school that is a member of the HHSAA must develop the school’s concussion awareness program, and every such program must require:

-4) The authorization to return must be in writing and must include a statement that the student is eligible to resume participation in the sport and requires that the student’s return be monitored by the school’s trainer, and may require the student to follow a recovery plan like rest/reintroduction to activity.
+5. The authorization to return must be in writing and must include a statement that the student is eligible to resume participation in the sport and requires that the student’s return be monitored by the school’s trainer, and may require the student to follow a recovery plan like rest/reintroduction to activity.

-There are no online links available at this time for the Hawaii concussion law enacted on July 3, 2012.
+There are no online links available at this time for the Hawaii concussion law enacted on July 12, 2016.